 Put the garlic and the unpeeled lemons in a blender together with 16 oz of water.

 Blend the mixture until it is liquified.
 Avoid blending so long that it “cooks” it.

-Pour the liquid into a nut milk straining bag, or cheesecloth, or pantyhose… I used a nut milk bag.
+Pour the liquid into a wire strainer, nut milk straining bag, cheesecloth, or pantyhose… I used a nut milk bag.

 Strain the liquid and squeeze every last drop out.

 The lemon garlic extract is now ready for your “enjoyment”.